PulaBhavya/DevelopersArenaTask6-Weather-App/README.md

 -----

 How it Works

-1. Prompts the user to enter a city name.
+* Prompts the user to enter a city name.

-2.Sends a request to OpenWeatherMap API using requests.
+* Sends a request to OpenWeatherMap API using requests.

-3.Parses JSON data for temperature, humidity, and weather description.
+* Parses JSON data for temperature, humidity, and weather description.

-4.Prints a formatted weather report in the terminal.
+* Prints a formatted weather report in the terminal.

 -----